Best Family Tents Australia 2025

 Sleeping Size - 6.8sqm

-Pros - Quality construction, easy setup
+Pros - Durable construction, quick setup

-Cons - Hard to transport, price
+Cons - Difficult to transport, higher price

-Overall - Great for touring (roof rack required)
+Overall - Great for long trips

 Coleman 10P Gold